 G-Star Raw est 1989.
-G-Star Raw is a Dutch designer clothing company provides fashionable urban clothes.
+G-Star Raw is a Dutch designer clothing company providing fashionable urban clothes.
 More than 6000 selling points worldwide.
 Many denim firsts - luxury, raw, denim construction.
-Fell into voluntary administration during the COVID-19 pandemic.
+Toys R Us parent company WHP Global acquired a majority stake in 2023.

 |G-Star International BV||NLD||website|

 owns 51% of G-Star International BV

 This company is a signatory to the International Accord for Health and Safety in the Textile & Garment Industry.
 The International Accord was established in 2021 as the successor to the Accord on Fire and Building Safety in Bangladesh, which was established in 2013 in the wake of the Rana Plaza building collapse that killed more than 1,000 workers and seriously injured thousands more.
 Company signatories to the International Accord commit to: Disclosing all factories producing for them in countries with International Accord programs; Ensuring all listed factories participate in the inspection, remediation, and safety training programs; Supporting factories to ensure remediation is financially feasible; Contributing to the operational costs of International Accord programs.
 This company has also signed the Pakistan Accord.